aliaydinkucukcollu/msf_localization/README.md

 - **IMU** provides high-rate motion information but accumulates drift.
 - **GNSS** provides globally referenced position but may be noisy or temporarily unavailable.
+- **Wheel odometry** provides high-rate relative motion information from wheel encoders.
+It is particularly useful for estimating vehicle velocity and short-term motion, but can accumulate error due to wheel slip, uneven terrain, encoder noise, and inaccurate wheel parameters.
 - **LiDAR odometry** provides relative motion information but is affected by environmental conditions and accumulated drift.
 - **Visual odometry** provides motion estimates from camera observations but can fail in challenging visual environments.